 So, history seemed to be repeating itself when Ohio's Very Own, Joe Burrow, had his rapid rise to superstardom halted, and his rookie season ended, by a torn ACL.
 Instead, Burrow returned with aplomb in 2021, guiding the Bengals to their first postseason berth since 2015 and winning Comeback Player of the Year.

-With fewer than 30 starts to his name, Burrow's career is only just beginning.
-Before the former Heisman winner sets out on his encore to '21, we're taking a look at his team-by-team record.
+With fewer than 50 starts to his name, Burrow's career is only just beginning.
+Join us as we take a look at his record against every NFL team.